RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 <!-- ##### Romain Thomas, Ric Campbell, Kate O'Neill -->

-When you start writing software it is often very useful to think about the development process and how you will make you software sustainable in the long term.
+When you start writing software it is often very useful to think about the development process and how you will make your software sustainable in the long term.
 In this module we will introduce important aspects of software development in
 research: software lifecyle, management plan, licences and dissemination.
 This module should allow you to ask yourself the right questions when starting a research software project.